-If your hobby is the sort which needs to remain indoors, then if you have space you can use a spare bedroom if you have one available.
+If your hobby is the sort which needs to remain indoors, then if you have space you can use a spare bedroom, for example model railroading with model trains, if you have one available.
 If there is an unused bedroom, you may be able to use the space and still have a bed in there in case it is needed.
 Otherwise, you will need to remove any furniture from the room that you will not need, which will also reduce the versatility of the room.

 Add An Extension